 You can find the full changelog here - https://www.drupal.org/project/search404/releases/2.0.0

 Download it and try it out from https://www.drupal.org/project/search404

 A demo installation is available at https://search404.demos.zyxware.com/ for those who want to try it without installing it.

-Zyxware Technologies is one of the top ten contributors to Drupal, we have delivered more than 200 Drupal projects across diverse sectors and currently more than 60,000 websites use modules and themes contributed and maintained by us.
-We have also been an active member in the Drupal community in the USA, Australia and India.
+Zyxware Technologies is one of the top ten contributors to Drupal, we have delivered more than 200 Drupal projects across diverse sectors and currently, more than 60,000 websites use modules and themes contributed and maintained by us.
+We have also been active members in the Drupal community in the USA, Australia, and India.

 Search404 is an alternative to showing the standard “404 Page Not Found”.
-When a 404 error occurs, this module does a search on the keywords in the URL, e.g, if a user goes to http://example.com/does/not/exist , this module will do a search for “does not exist” and show the result of the search instead of the 404 page.
-This should help retain visitors coming in from old URLs linked from other sites or from search indices.
+When a 404 error occurs, this module does a search on the keywords in the URL, e.g, if a user goes to http://example.com/does/not/exist , this module will search for “does not exist” and show the result of the search instead of the 404 pages.
+This should help retain visitors coming in from old URLs linked from other sites or search indices.

 - Jump directly to the search result when there is only one result